Lebara Mobile

 eSIM provides in the UK

-eSIMs have become a lot more easily available in the last year or so, as while this tech has existed for a while, it wasn’t long ago that only a few networks offered them.
+eSIMs have become a lot more easily available in the last couple of years, as while this tech has existed for a while, it wasn’t long ago that only a few networks offered them.

 Now, a large number of UK networks support eSIMs on Pay Monthly plans, and a subset of those do on Pay As You Go too.
 So while you still can’t get an eSIM on every network or with every plan type, there’s a good chance the network you’re on offers them – and we’d expect the holdouts to follow suit soon.